 Is Alcohol A Good Idea?

-In an environment such as cold plunging, where the aim is to strengthen the body through targeted cold therapy, the consumption of alcohol can be counterproductive and lead to unwanted cooling.
+A schnapps to warm you up? – It may sound tempting, but it’s the worst option.
+The idea that alcohol warms up the body is firmly anchored in our cultural understanding.
+However, alcohol has the exact opposite effect: by dilating the blood vessels, more heat is released through the skin.
+In fact, drinking alcohol can lower body temperature by around 1°C per bottle of wine, as reported by Geo magazine.
+In an environment such as ice bathing, where the aim is to strengthen the body through targeted cold therapy, the consumption of alcohol can be counterproductive and lead to unwanted cooling.
 Instead, we can take full advantage of the body’s natural response to the cold by encouraging the process of vasoconstriction, where blood vessels constrict and heat release is slowed.

-The effect of alcohol in the body: Alcohol is absorbed into the bloodstream within a few minutes of ingestion and then reaches all tissues of the body, including the brain and muscles.
+The effect of alcohol in the body – Alcohol is absorbed into the bloodstream within a few minutes of ingestion and then reaches all tissues of the body, including the brain and muscles.
 In particular, alcohol quickly reaches organs with a high blood supply, such as the liver and the brain.
 Alcohol has an inhibitory effect on the transmission of information in the brain, which can lead to slower perception and a reduced ability to react.

 Avoiding the Afterdrop